 Expectations of Contract DHS Representative

-- Advocate for and act on behalf of persons with developmental disabilities in needed areas as determined by the court.
+- Advocate for and act on behalf of person in needed areas as determined by the court.

 - Maintain regular contact with protected person.